ElenaWilliams/Projects/Statistics/README.md

 # summary(demographicDB) First check the summary figures for the data set and note that there are blank cells in the table

 # Cleaning data

-demographicDB = demographicDB[,-1] # I remove the first variable containing participant's ID because it will not be used throughout the analysis and is not relevant for this study colnames(demographicDB) = c("Diagnosis", "Gender", "Age", "Ethnicity", "Pain_VAS") # I rename a column with the pain scale for an easier access
+# I remove the first variable containing participants' IDs because it will not be used throughout the analysis and, thus, is not relevant for this study
+demographicDB = demographicDB[,-1]
+# I rename a column with the pain scale for an easier access

+colnames(demographicDB) = c("Diagnosis", "Gender", "Age", "Ethnicity", "Pain_VAS")

 # Converting missings into NAs for pain variable
 demographicDB$Pain_VAS[demographicDB$Pain_VAS==""] <- NA